ant-design/ant-design/docs/spec/cases.en-US.md

 ---
-order: 0
+order: 1
 title: Cases
 ---

-Ant Design is a design language for enterprise-like complex UIs.

-Starting in April 2015, more and more products of Ant Financial follow Ant Design specification, covering multiple business lines and more than 300 applications.
+Starting in April 2015, more and more products of Ant Financial follow Ant Design specification, covering multiple business lines and more than 400 applications.
 Designed for enterprise-like complex UIs, used by both professional and non-professional designers, Ant Design has a low learning curve that helps you getting started fast and achieve rapid results.